cbrennanpoole/Qualitative-Self/README.md

 ---

-# EXPERIENCE
+# Work Experience
+`
+a consummate professional
+`

 ---

 ### Amazon Inc / Remote
-***LOGISTICS COORDINATOR***
+`
+LOGISTICS COORDINATOR
+`
 Oct 2017 – Jan 2018
-- Relentlessly advocate for customers; always protecting confidentially and data; anticipate needs and underlying issues and treating their time and attention as sacred; overall effective communication skills and composure under pressure.
+1. Relentlessly advocate for customers; always protecting confidentially and data; anticipate needs and underlying issues and treating their time and attention as sacred; overall effective communication skills and composure under pressure.
-- Field inbound calls from Amazon Flex Delivery Partners; mapping their progress, navigating and troubleshooting the variables; guiding, and encouraging 100% successful delivery of Amazon goods and services.
+2. Field inbound calls from Amazon Flex Delivery Partners; mapping their progress, navigating and troubleshooting the variables; guiding, and encouraging 100% successful delivery of Amazon goods and services.
-- Forge concrete customer and team partnerships and own the Customer-Centric process by taking accountability when necessary and delivering personalized, peculiar experiences that customers love.
+3. Forge concrete customer and team partnerships and own the Customer-Centric process by taking accountability when necessary and delivering personalized, peculiar experiences that customers love.
-- Virtual work environment encouraging active participation using various mediums to foster the team dynamic and engaging cross-functional teams in facilitating the construction of innovative problem resolution strategies.
+4. Virtual work environment encouraging active participation using various mediums to foster the team dynamic and engaging cross-functional teams in facilitating the construction of innovative problem resolution strategies.

 ---

 ### Pine Hills  / Stockbridge, GA
-***LANDSCAPER***
+`LANDSCAPER
+`
 Aug 2016 – Aug 2017
-- Take ownership of the residential development by demonstrating unquestionable work ethic while nurturing and nursing the land and serving as caregiver to the community.
+1. Take ownership of the residential development by demonstrating unquestionable work ethic while nurturing and nursing the land and serving as caregiver to the community.
-- Develop a partnership with residents by always offering to assist and delivering on early on requisition duties.
+2. Develop a partnership with residents by always offering to assist and delivering on early on requisition duties.

 ---

+## Leadership Roles

+---

 ### Annex Freight Systems Inc / Newnan, GA
-***DISPATCH SUPERVISOR***
+`DISPATCH SUPERVISOR
+`
 Mar 2013 - Oct 2013
-- Provide pipeline management and logistics analysis for rail, truck-load, and less than load (LTL) customers eliminating no less than $60,000 in shipping expense for customers.
+1. Provide pipeline management and logistics analysis for rail, truck-load, and less than load (LTL) customers eliminating no less than $60,000 in shipping expense for customers.
-- Accurate and expedient data entry into terminal operating systems and end of shift report monitoring to ensure operation maintains guaranteed 99.4% on-time service standard.
+2. Accurate and expedient data entry into terminal operating systems and end of shift report monitoring to ensure operation maintains guaranteed 99.4% on-time service standard.

 ---

 ### Saia LTL Freight Inc / Ellenwood, GA
-***OPERATIONS MANAGER***
+`
+OPERATIONS MANAGER
+`
 Jul 2011 - Feb 2013
-- Design, Develop, and implement daily ops plan to ensure 98.6% on-time service standard.
+1. Design, Develop, and implement daily ops plan to ensure 98.6% on-time service standard.
     - Consisting of approximately 650,000 to 1.5 million pounds of overnight due-service origin freight, and
     - Approximately 4 to 6 million pounds in-bound break tonnage due-in nightl
     - Associate shift composition of
-        - 100-125 hourly dock associates,
+        1. 100-125 hourly dock associates,
-        - No less than 120 line-haul drivers,
+        2. No less than 120 line-haul drivers,
-        - Over 100 local drivers and totaling
+        3. Over 100 local drivers and totaling
-        - Nearly 400 Atlanta domicile associates.
+        4. Nearly 400 Atlanta domicile associates.
-- Craft operations strategy aligning organizations vision with operations team and associates.
+2. Craft operations strategy aligning organizations vision with operations team and associates.
     - 1st day introduction issued a challenge to perform as one unit and single team.
-        - With a command to excellence.
+        1. With a command to excellence.
-        - And mission to take pride in the job.
+        2. And mission to take pride in the job.
-        - Promise to return to open door management policy.
+        3. Promise to return to open door management policy.
             - addressing all inquires
             - committing  to resolve the unaddressed concerns.
-- Explore the underlying issues affecting the workforce;
+3. Explore the underlying issues affecting the workforce;
     - actively listen in individual and group information gathering sessions;
     - analyze and identify anomalies and outliers,
     - continued observation and perspective taking until identification of root cause(s) could be established;
     - addressed all associate
-        - feedback
+        1. Feedback
-        - questions of doubt and
+        2. Questions of doubt and
-        - resistance to change.
+        3. Resistance to change.
-        - acted as the voice of the dock to senior management in advocating for legitimate equipment needs.
+        4. Acted as the voice of the dock to senior management in advocating for legitimate equipment needs.
-- Author and co-collaborator to:
+4. Author and co-collaborator to:
-    -__20%__ productivity enhancement.
+    - 20% Dock operations productivity enhancement (KPI).
-    - No less than __40%__ gain in delivery before exception metric.
+        1. No less than 40% gain in delivery before exception metric.
-    - Complete and permanent cancellation of __4__ due-service line-haul runs from multi-layer load process.
+    - Slash over - the - road expenditures with permanent cancellation of 4 due-service regional runs by implementing multi-stop, strategic load plan.
-    - Shaving of __6__ local routes, and
+        - Shaved no less than 6 city of Atlanta delivery & pickup (PUD) routes, and
-    - altogether resulting in no less than __2%__ overall on-time service improvement.
+    - 2% Standard of Service improvement.
+        1. Total Customer Satisfaction delivering of 99.2% on-time and improving damages by 40% across the international network
+            - As a team!

 ---

 ### Saia LTL Freight Inc / Johns Creek, GA
-***DISPATCH SUPERVISOR***
+`
+DISPATCH SUPERVISOR
+`
 Jul 2009 - Jul 2011
-- Regional travel providing terminal ops team
+1. Regional travel providing terminal ops team
     - training,
     - tutoring, tips, and
     - organizational education, at the discretion of the Vice President of Line Haul.
-- Establish cross-functional constructive collaboration,
+2. Establish cross-functional constructive collaboration,
     - forging the foundation for a profitable partnership;
     - enabling regional lane load average improvement up-ticks and
     - fostering, best-in-class, awards and
     - peer recognition for Memphis and Oklahoma City regional operations teams.
-- Call center setting 600-minute shifts and 480-minute phone time expectation,
+3. Call center setting 600-minute shifts and 480-minute phone time expectation,
     - Averaged over 530 minutes at all times.
     - Take ownership of approximately 250-325 nightly incoming calls of concern
     - Provide assurance as needed and attempting to always deliver patient yet confident directives.
     - Express appreciation for the drivers oftentimes forgotten role in the operation.
-- Forge a genuine relationship with drivers of responsibility through
+4. Forge a genuine relationship with drivers of responsibility through
     - Active listening and
     - Conflict resolution.
-- Build rapport while following through on all issues and requests in an efficiant manner.
+5. Build rapport while following through on all issues and requests in an efficiant manner.
-- Plan scehduled time-off effectively and without fail as to maintain integrity and honor all approved time off requests.
+6. Plan scehduled time-off effectively and without fail as to maintain integrity and honor all approved time off requests.
     - Allow SOP to guide by following letter of law and making exceptions or allowing for excuses.
-- Articulate expectations clearly and concise.
+7. Articulate expectations clearly and concise.
-- Develop an efficient and autonomous set workflow processes establishing a more adaptive and accountable workforce with all-new standards of service.
+8. Develop an efficient and autonomous set workflow processes establishing a more adaptive and accountable workforce with all-new standards of service.
-- Push to improve regional perspective
+9. Push to improve regional perspective
     - Defining benchmark measure at 98.6%  while progressively improving to a 99.4% SOP.
-        - Created the catalyst to an almost instant recognition,
+        1. Created the catalyst to an almost instant recognition,
-        - Receiving multiple service awards, including
+        2. Receiving multiple service awards, including
             - best break-bulk, and
             - most improved regional service standards.
-        - Serve as liaison for
+        3. Serve as liaison for
             - terminal ops,
             - sales force,
             - specialized shipping,